alexjvr1/R.temp/mtDNA_LabBook.md

 **I have found 2 SE COX1 sequences that seem to have been incorrectly named during sequencing.
     - nord12: I have one sequence with the common SE haplotype and one with a CH haplotype.
 I will use the SE haplotype and remove the CH nord12 sample
     - mjos07: same haplotype as gruu01, so a derived CH-N haplotype.
 This is probably incorrect, so I will remove mjos07 from further analyses.

+**For the cytb sequences:
+    - I've sequenced ~500bp for my samples, but this overlaps with only ~330bp of Vences *et al.* sequences.
+So there are 2 data sets.

 Draw a haplotype network of the combined datasets using TCS